viamrobotics/docs/docs/services/ml/_index.md

 # SME: Aaron Casas
 ---

-The ML Models service allows you to deploy machine learning models to your robots.
+The ML Model service allows you to deploy machine learning models to your robots.

 ## Create an ML model service